Governing body self-evaluation: Simple to complete and collate

 3 Steps to doing your Governing Body Self-Evaluation remotely.

 It’s friendlier to nag before the deadline than after.
 Helpfully, Gmail and Outlook let you schedule email so you don’t forget.
-A Google search will reveal the steps to follow to schedule if you’re new to it.

-Draft your Targets
+Draft your targets

 An example of a completed governing body skills audit, which has issues grouped around effectiveness, knowledge and skills; and getting the best from meetings.

-Here’s a short example of this collation.
+Here’s an example of this collation.

-Is “Recruit more Governors?” a target?
+Is “Recruit more governors?” a target?

 Shows three core roles of school governing bodies.